wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **Q:**&ensp;How does one break the spell?

 **M:**&ensp;Assert your independence in thought and action.
 After all, all hangs on your faith in yourself, on the conviction that what you see and hear, think and feel is real.
 Why not question your faith?
 No doubt, this world is painted by you on the screen of consciousness and is entirely your own private world.
-Only your sense ‘I Am’, though in the world, is not of the world.
-By no effort of logic or imagination can you change the ‘I Am’ into ‘I am not’.
+Only your sense ‘I am’, though in the world, is not of the world.
+By no effort of logic or imagination can you change the ‘I am’ into ‘I am not’.
 In the very denial of your being you assert it.
 Once you realise that the world is your own projection, you are free of it.
 You need not free yourself of a world that does not exist, except in your own imagination!
 However is the picture, beautiful or ugly, you are painting it and you are not bound by it.
 Realise that there is nobody to force it on you, that it is due to the habit of taking the imaginary to be real.
 See the Imaginary as imaginary and be free of fear.

 Just as the colours in this carpet are brought out by light but light is not the colour, so is the world caused by you but you are not the world.